akka/akka-persistence-jdbc/README.md

 ## What's new?
+## 2.6.2 (2016-07-26)
+  - Fix for issue #60 where an immutable.Vector was trying to be matched by the serializer in TrySeq stage.

 ## 2.6.1 (2016-07-23)
   - Support for the __non-official__ bulk loading interface [akka.persistence.query.scaladsl.EventWriter](https://github.com/dnvriend/akka-persistence-query-writer/blob/master/src/main/scala/akka/persistence/query/scaladsl/EventWriter.scala)
     added.
 I need this interface to load massive amounts of data, that will be processed by many actors, but initially I just want to create and store one or